torvalds/linux/Documentation/admin-guide/pnp.rst

 --------

 Plug and Play provides a means of detecting and setting resources for legacy or otherwise unconfigurable devices.
-The Linux Plug and Play Layer provides these services to compatible drivers.
+The GNU/Linux Plug and Play Layer provides these services to compatible drivers.

 The User Interface
 ------------------

-The Linux Plug and Play user interface provides a means to activate PnP devices for legacy and user level drivers that do not support Linux Plug and Play.
+The GNU/Linux Plug and Play user interface provides a means to activate PnP devices for legacy and user level drivers that do not support GNU/Linux Plug and Play.
 The user interface is integrated into sysfs.

 In addition to the standard sysfs file the following are created in each